LarytheLord/KalaSetu/README.md

 ## Problem It Solves

-KalaSetu aims to bridge the gap between traditional artisans and a wider audience by providing a platform for discovery, appreciation, and connection.
+ArtisanBeacon AI aims to bridge the gap between traditional artisans and a wider audience by providing a platform for discovery, appreciation, and connection.
 It addresses the challenges artisans face in showcasing their work and reaching potential customers in the digital age.

 ## Current State & Hackathon Scope

-For this hackathon, KalaSetu has been developed as a fully client-side React application to demonstrate the core user experience and features.
+For this hackathon, ArtisanBeacon AI has been developed as a fully client-side React application to demonstrate the core user experience and features.

 - All data (artisans, team members, AI analysis results) is mocked within the frontend application for demonstration purposes.
 - The focus was on rapidly prototyping the UI/UX, interactive elements, and the conceptual flow of the application.

 ## Features Implemented (Client-Side)

-- **Landing Page:** Engaging introduction to KalaSetu.
+- **Landing Page:** Engaging introduction to ArtisanBeacon AI.
 - **Artisan Discovery:** Browse and filter a list of mock artisans.
 - **Artisan Profiles:** View detailed profiles of mock artisans.
 - **AI Art Recognition (Simulated):** Upload an image and receive a simulated AI analysis of the art style/form.